blakeblackshear/npgsql-ssl-connection-issues/README.md

 # Connecting to PostgreSQL with SSL under load

-I am seeing issues with Npgsql (2.2.5) when connecting over SSL when there is a reasonable amount of concurrency.
+I am seeing issues with Npgsql (2.2.5) when connecting over SSL when there is a reasonable amount of concurrency and only 1 cpu core available.

 In order to reproduce, I am using ServiceStack to create http endpoints for NHibernate, OrmLite, and Npgsql.
 Each of these endpoints just open a connection